chronicleworks/chronicle-examples/domains/scienceproject/guide.md

 1. `Labwork` activity to record when a student has completed some labwork to be graded.
-1. `Assessment` an activity to record when a professor has assesed a students labwork.
+1. `Assessment` an activity to record when a professor has assessed a students labwork.

 ### Defining Agents